OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2024-10-28-distill-example.md

 ---
 layout: distill
-title: Blog Sample Blog Post
+title: ICLR Sample Blog Post
 description: Your blog post's abstract.
   Please add your abstract or summary here and not in the main body of your text.
   Do not include math/latex or hyperlinks.
+tags: distill formatting
+giscus_comments: true
 date: 2024-10-28
 featured: false